 - Consult with an attorney – Getting an attorney on your side as early as possible can make a difference if you have serious injuries and another motorist was at fault.
 Contact a skilled Queens car accident attorney to talk about your legal options for recovering the compensation.

 - Report the accident – New York requires motorists involved in crashes that cause fatalities, injuries, and more than $1,000 in property damage to report the accident to the DMV.
 This report must be completed and submitted within ten days of the crash.

 - Go social media silent – Do not post comments about the accident on social media.
 Keep the details of the accident between you and your attorney.

 - Keep all documents – Be sure to keep track of all your medical expenses, bills, repair costs, and out-of-pocket receipts.

 Contact an Experienced Queens Sideswipe Accident Attorney

 Don’t let anyone convince you that a sideswipe accident isn’t a big deal.
-If you have been seriously injured in a sideswipe accident and another driver was at fault, contact the Queens legal team at The Tadchiev Law Firm, P.C. to discuss your legal options for holding the at-fault driver accountable
+If you have been seriously injured in a sideswipe accident in Queens, NY and another driver was at fault, contact the Queens legal team at The Tadchiev Law Firm, P.C. to discuss your legal options for holding the at-fault driver accountable